onestardao/WFGY/TensionUniverse/Experiments/Q121_MVP/README.md

 This section will be filled with concrete tables and small plots after the first working run.

-### 2.4 How to reproduce
+### 2.4 How to reproduce (future)

-The reproduction steps will mirror Experiment A.
+The reproduction steps will mirror Experiment A once the notebook exists.

-- Open the `Q121_B.ipynb` notebook in this folder once it exists.
+- Open the planned `Q121_B.ipynb` notebook in this folder.
 - Inspect the environment and reward definitions.
 - Run the episodes and compare your tension statistics to the documented pattern.